 How to get a Reed Smith training contract

-Training contract deadline (2019): 30 June 2017
+Training contract deadline (2020): 30 June 2019 (opens 1 November 2018)

-Vacation scheme entry
+Vacation scheme route

+“You also get to go on some fun excursions,” insiders reported.
+In the past, these outings have included the firm summer party, as well as a cocktail-making class in the office followed by dinner in Spitalfields.
 The firm interviews every vacation schemer for a training contract at the end of their visit.
 “We aim to take as many as we can.
-Usually we make offers to around 60% of them,” Crittenden reveals.
+Usually we make offers to around 65% of them,” Ambrose reveals.

 Reed Smith LLP